-Print Making: Relief Printing, Including Woodcut
+ART 043 3.0 Units Print Making: Relief Printing, Including Woodcut

 Course Advisory: SCC minimum English and Math Standards.
 A general introduction to printmaking - the history, development, techniques, and processes.
 Emphasis is on an in-depth study and application of various relief methods (embossing, collagraph, linoleum cut, woodcut, and non-traditional methods) along with an investigation of relevant image source and development.
 Field trip may be required.
-Two hours lecture, four hours lab.
+One to two hours lecture, three to four and one-half hours lab.

-ART 045A

-Graphic Design I
+ART 045A Graphic Design I